Why we bring animals to the UK

 - Once all or most of the dogs have been rehomed, we arrange for the transportation of the next group.

-- We do not have a system where you can request to register your interest with us either generally or in relation to a specific dog before they have become available for adoption.
+- We do not have a system where you can request to register your interest with us either generally or in relation to a specific animals before they have become available for adoption.
 We simply do not have resources to manage such requests.

 - If you believe you meet our requirements, please fill in our application form.
 You should receive an automatic confirmation of receipt.